thalestav/thalestav/README.md

 _Since you don't want to leave my profile just yet!
 Here are a few things you can do :_

-1- Support me : (Give me your indication 💰) What do you think of have like your cool-egue @ wokr?😌 Just go to step 3...
+1- Support me : (Give me your indication 💰) What do you think of have like your cool-legue @ wokr?😌 Just go to step 3...

 2- Mentor me : If you are one of those Saints 😇 who try to help their juniors then you can always leave a msg here [![Twitter Badge](https://img.shields.io/badge/-@thalestav-1ca0f1?style=flat-square&labelColor=1ca0f1&logo=twitter&logoColor=white&link=https://twitter.com/thalestav)](https://twitter.com/thalestav)